 After the war, MacLean gained an English Honours degree at Glasgow University, and became a teacher at Gallowfleet Secondary School.
 During his spare time, MacLean began writing short stories to earn extra money and work his way out of acute financial distress.
 In 1954 he entered a short story competition of the Glasgow Herald with the 'Dileas.'
 It won the first prize of £100.
 The depiction of the force of the sea was from a born storyteller: "The Dileas would totter up on a wave then, like she was falling over a cliff, smash down into the next trough with the crack of a four-inch gun, burying herself right to the gunwales.
 And at the same time you could hear the fierce clatter of her screw, clawing at the thin air.
 Why the Dileas never broke her back only God knows – or the ghost of Campbell of Ardrishaig."

-Encouraged by the Glasgow publisher Collins, and with a thousand-pound advance,
+Encouraged by Ian Chapman of the Glasgow publisher Collins, and with a thousand-pound advance,

 MacLean wrote his first novel, H.M.S.
 Ulysses.
 It was based on